AmirhosseinHonardoust/Anomaly-Detection/README.md

 </div>

 The burst detector roughly doubles recall because it catches a class of anomaly (sudden per-category transaction-volume spikes) that none of the row-level detectors can see.
-Even so, absolute precision and recall stay low — this is a real, honest result, not a target.
+Even so, absolute precision and recall stay low, this is a real, honest result, not a target.
 The detectors are unusually specific: an individual transaction has to be genuinely extreme (in amount, timing, or its category's daily volume) to get flagged, so most "background" transactions correctly get zero votes, but that specificity also caps how much of the more subtle injected signal gets caught.
 Reproduce with:

 ```bash
 python data/generate_transactions.py --start 2023-01-01 --end 2023-06-01 --seed 42 --n-customers 200 --out data/labeled.csv --include-labels